ITL No Title No Image

 Founded in 1947 by the late H. Clay Earles, Martinsville Speedway is only track which has hosted NASCAR Sprint Cup Series races every year since the division’s inception in 1949.

 At .526 miles in length, Martinsville Speedway is the shortest track on the Sprint Cup circuit.
-But because of its size and shape – described most often as the shape of a paperclip – Martinsville offers some of the most exciting and close racing in the sport.
+Because of its small size, tight corners and unique shape – described most often as a paperclip – Martinsville offers some of the most exciting and close-quarters racing in the sport.

-Also because of its size, fans are closer to the action than any other track.
+Also because of its size, fans are closer to the action than any other track on the circuit.
 The cars are never more than a few hundred yards away and sometimes they seem close enough to reach out and touch.

 The track is also one of the most modern, with high-rise aluminum chair back seating, corporate and fan suites and state-of-the-art facilities for the media.